Skip to content

 Logging Configuration

-nonconform uses Python's standard logging framework to control progress bars and informational output.
-This provides more flexibility than the old silent parameter.
+nonconform uses Python's standard logging framework to control progress bars and informational output, plus the verbose flag on ConformalDetector for aggregation progress.

 Basic Logging Setup